- Compliance Committees

 The CITI training program also offers several courses (e.g., species-specific training) that investigators or instructors may find helpful for their research or teaching program.
 However, only the course "Working with the IACUC" and completion of the exam are required.
 Please note that while one of the course modules is also entitled "Working with the IACUC," the course, which consists of several modules, needs to be completed in its entirety in order to obtain credit.

-The IACUC has also adopted the American Association for Laboratory Animal Science (AALAS) online training "AVMA Guidelines for the Euthanasia of Animals: 2013 Edition" as an official training course to maintain compliance with federal regulations.
+The IACUC has also adopted the American Association for Laboratory Animal Science (AALAS) online training "AVMA Guidelines for the Euthanasia of Animals: 2020 Edition" as an official training course to maintain compliance with federal regulations.
 Individuals listed on the IACUC protocol who will be performing euthanasia are required to take this training.
+The 2020 version will need to be completed starting September 1, 2020 prior to an application moving forward for review.
+Until then, the 2013 training version will be accepted.

 In order to meet new federal regulations, the IACUC revised its policy regarding key personnel classification and training.
 The revised policy (see link below) includes the following changes: